nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 = About AJAX Product Search for WooCommerce (NivoSearch) =

-AJAX Product Search for WooCommerce is developed to provide WooCommerce store owners with a professional-grade search solution that enhances the customer shopping experience.
+WooCommerce Product Search (NivoSearch) is developed to provide WooCommerce store owners with a professional-grade search solution that enhances the customer shopping experience.
 The plugin focuses on performance, usability, and conversion optimization.

 = Developer Information =